gottgam/gottgam/README.md

 ### Fun fact👀

-I remember almost every single name of furnitures on IKEA.
+I remember almost every single name of furnitures of IKEA.

 ### Connect with me🙏🏻
 <a href="https://www.linkedin.com/in/suyeonparkbb8/">